cosmos/sdk-tutorials/academy/3-ibc/3-channels.md

 `Sequence` denotes the sequence number of the packet in the channel.

-`TimeoutTimestamp` and `TimeoutHeight` dictate the time before which the receiving module must process a packet.
+`TimeoutTimestamp` and `TimeoutHeight` (pick one of these) dictate the time before which the receiving module must process a packet.

+The diagram below shows the application packet flow for the success case (top) and unsuccessful or timeout case (bottom).
+Both cases will be discussed in more detail in the next paragraphs.

 ![Packet flow](/academy/3-ibc/images/packetflow.png)